tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/replace-an-offer.md

   - "zh-tw"
 ---
 # Replace an Offer
-  To replace an entire offer resource, perform a PUT operation on the specific user resource.
-There are two versions of offers currently supported – V1 for pre-defined throughput and V2 for user-defined throughput.
+  To replace an entire offer resource, perform a PUT operation on the specific offer resource.
 To learn more about the maximum and minimum provisioned throughput that can be set on a container or a database, see the [Provision throughput on containers and databases](https://docs.microsoft.com/azure/cosmos-db/set-throughput) article.

 ## Request

 |Method|Request URI|Description|
 |------------|-----------------|-----------------|
 |PUT|`https://{databaseaccount}.documents.azure.com/offers/{_rid-offer}`|{databaseaccount} is the name of the Azure Cosmos DB account you created under your subscription.
 The {_rid-offer} value is the system-generated resource ID of the offer.|

+> [!TIP]
+> To find the _rid of the offer associated with a database or collection, first [GET the database](get-a-database.md) or [GET the collection](get-a-collection.md) and note the _rid property of the resource.
+Then, [query the offers](querying-offers.md) to find the _rid-offer that corresponds to the database or collection's _rid.
+Typically, a database _rid is length 8, a collection _rid is length 12, and an offer _rid is length 4.

 ### Headers
  See [Common Azure Cosmos DB REST request headers](common-cosmosdb-rest-request-headers.md) for headers that are used by all Cosmos DB requests